 Violence and discrimination are problems that affect all Americans.
-In the post-9/11 environment, Sikh, Muslims, Arab Christians, and Hindus have experienced high rates of hate crime.
-In our nation’s public schools, children who wear religious head coverings — including Sikhs, Muslims, and Jews — are vulnerable to bullying.
+In recent years, Sikh, Muslim, Arab, Christian, and Hindu communities have all experienced increased hate incidents.
+In our nation’s public schools, children who wear religious head coverings – including Sikhs, Muslims, and Jews – are vulnerable to bullying.
 Regardless of whether a Sikh man wears a turban or a Muslim woman wears a hijab, both may face employment discrimination as job applicants.
 Too often, communities that experience discrimination do not share their common experiences, pool their resources, and fight these problems together.

 - + multireligious programs